Cyberbanking

 You may login to your Cyberbanking Account and refer to our respective Singapore Cyberbanking User Guides.

-You may perform fund transfer to your own and BEA Singapore account or other banks via GIRO, MEPS or telegraphic transfer.
+You may perform fund transfer to your own and BEA Singapore account or other banks via FAST/NON-FAST, MEPS or telegraphic transfer.

 The cut-off time for fund transfer are as follows: